What’s a sound strategy for IoT security issues ? Use a network infrastructure capable of easily connecting and managing IoT devices – securely.

-There are six key areas to consider when building the right infrastructure foundation for successful IoT implementation:
+Here are six key areas to consider when building the right infrastructure foundation for successful IoT implementation:

 A large number of devices will need to be connected constantly, no matter where they are, often in harsh or hazardous conditions that require ruggedized equipment with PoE or even PoE+ support.
 They can connect via many different technologies: Wi-Fi, Ethernet, Bluetooth Low Energy (BLE), ZigBee and RFID to name a few.

-This has to be simple, so individuals in multiple lines of business are able to install and connect devices without requiring IT intervention.
+Onboarding IoT devices has to be simple, so individuals in multiple lines of business are able to install and connect devices without requiring IT intervention.
 It is important that IT defines device profiles so automated device recognition, classification and assignment to virtual containers can happen.

 There are numerous security-related risks inherent in IoT.
 But with a layered security approach you can mitigate the risks by starting at the device level.
 Using policy-based rules and network profiles, devices can be properly authenticated and authorized with the right level of access.
 Then by using data packet inspection, network traffic can be constantly monitored and instant response can be taken to traffic anomalies.

-Lastly, IoT devices pose risks to assets across the entire network.
+IoT devices pose risks to assets across the entire network.
 By establishing containers via virtual network segmentation, IoT devices and the applications that control them are isolated, thereby reducing threats without the cost or complexity of separate networks.

-IoT containment for hospitality made easy
+IoT containment made easy

 See how a multi-level security strategy can protect the network infrastructure in your industry:

 IoT Security in Education: Improve learning and teaching experiences by leveraging IoT on a secure foundation.